jucax/meme-generator-project/Readme.md

-Contains all the files for a vmeme hgenerator tthat allowed me to practice the basic contcents.
+gContains all the files for a vmeme hgenerator tthat allowed me to practice the basic contcents.